 - If a service member’s assignment is less than one year, a family might decide to stay put instead of having to PCS several times.

 - Couples who have used VA loans to purchase a house need to occupy the residence for at least one year before moving out.
 Geo-baching allows this to happen, especially if the purchase came right before orders were issued to move.

 - OCONUS PCSs can be difficult for families with small children.
 Sometimes it makes more sense for the spouse and family to remain in a stateside location instead of moving abroad.

 - Exceptional Family Member Program (EFMP) families may opt-out of a move to continue receiving care or education at their current installation.

-What Is the Official Process?
+What is the Official Process?

 The official process begins at the unit level once orders are issued.
-The servicemember will need to fill out a form requesting geo-bach status.
-Once the command request has been processed, the soon to be geo-bachelor(ette) will have to have his/her orders updated and should begin exploring housing options at the gaining installation.
+The service member will need to fill out a form requesting geo-bach status.
+Once the command request has been processed, the soon-to-be geo-bachelor(ette) will have to have his/her orders updated and should begin exploring housing options at the gaining installation.

-What Are my Financial Considerations?
+What are My Financial Considerations?